 3. Don’t look confused when you are out and about.
 Pretend you are familiar with the city and know your way.
 Don’t try to flash paper maps that show that you are a tourist

-6. The way you dress plays an important role when it comes to being safe while travelling solo.
+6. The way you dress plays an important role when it comes to being safe while traveling solo.
 Avoid showing skin and dress modestly.
 You don’t want unwanted attention

-7. While taking public transport try sitting next to a women.
+7. While taking public transport try sitting next to a woman.
 Avoid jam-packed buses and taxis where there are chances of you getting squeezed and being trapped inside a confined space

 9. Be aware of your surroundings.
 Be very observant and pay attention to every detail around you be it a person, a place, a drink anything.
 Don’t zone out or get lost looking at the beautiful places you visit.
-Avoid the temptation to plug-in your earphones and listening to music while you are travelling
+Avoid the temptation to plug in your earphones and listening to music while you are traveling

 11. It’s ok to have a couple of drinks during the day or night but getting drunk in an unknown place can get you into some serious trouble.
 Avoid over drinking